george24601/george24601.github.io/_posts/2019-03-13-innodb-kafka-flushing.md

 * By default, Kafka `fsync` asynchronously, i.e., the broker returns ACK after data is copied into page cache
 * Also `mmap` its data file into user's process address space.
 Note that it is mapped to off-heap memory in JVM to prevent the  GC of actual log data object.
 (How to check JVM's native memory usage though?)
 * During the send, Kafka copies directly from the page cache to the network card, and socket buffer copies a file descriptor but no data.
 Note all these data copying happens within the kernel space, i.e., no user -> kernel space copying happened.
+* Note that if JVM heap size is too huge, we may not leave enough to the OS cache, which is the actual busy area!
+On produciton 6G is probably enough, but leave 20G+ to OS cache on a 32G box

 Note: fsync just flush buffer specific to an open file